pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 General options defined in the command line may be overwritten by specifying them on interactive mode commands.
-The resulting new value is used only for that one command, and is not retained between interactive mode command executions.
+The resulting new value is used only for that one command, and is not retained for subsequent interactive mode commands.

 In the following example, the :ref:`--output-format general option` is used on an interactive mode command to overwrite the default output format, and the